bradleyeckert/chad/doc/isa.md

 Literal instructions have 11 data bits, or 69% of a 16-bit instruction.
 Tables of literals have an overhead of 31% to 50% depending on the data size.

+**Long calls/jumps**

+Software can access code past the 13-bit address range by putting a `litx` before the jump or call. `chad` does not currently use this feature.

 **Missing `T|N`**